tbraun96/HyperBuf/README.md

 3. Asynchronous casting of type to a mutable thus writable version (via WriteVisitor's)

 The rule for consistency is simple: if you choose to treat the type as a buffer, you should NOT use Write/Read Visitors.
+However, keep in mind that, for performance reasons, this check is NOT made programatically!
+It is up to YOU to design your program correctly around this model

 When you use a WriteVisitor, you should specify the amount of bytes you plan on writing when calling visit().
 If you don't plan on making the type grow, you can simply enter None.